willh89/YourPastCompanion/README.md

 ## About

-The objective of this project was to develop a chatbot catered to museums, which present the user with short and informative facts about historical events or figures, which could work as a substitute for tour guides during the COVID pandemic.
+The objective of this project was to develop a chatbot catered to museums, which present the user with short and informative facts about historical events or figures, which could act as a substitute for tour guides during the COVID-19 pandemic.

 ## Local Configuration